yongjun12/2PC/README.md

 The second project in Distributed Computing: Two phases commit.

 The first project is implemented in function in global scope, so I have to register all put, get, del functions for xmlrpc interface.
 Later after referring to some other students' work, I realized that a better way to build the system is through Class.
 For better organization, I implemented the system in Object-oriented programming.

 Another improvement is how the record is logged.
 In first project, the activities of both coordinator and replica are logged in SQLite tables.
 This will create unnecessary overhead of database connection and insert/update request.
 In addition, database has the potentiality to crash, which is bound to jeopardize the availability of logging information.
 Thereofore, in the second project, I use text file to keep track of coordinator/replica status.
+This should reduce the extra cost and chance of failure.

 ## Installation
 ##### Have to make sure the following tools available in both server and client machines.